abdul-abdi/assign/README.md

 ## Overview

 This project is a multipurpose calculator application developed using PHP.
-The calculator can perform basic arithmetic operations as well as more complex mathematical calculations.
+The calculator can perform basic arithmetic operations as well as more complex mathematical calculations.s

 ## Features